 In order to assess the environmental, social, and governance practices of issuers, the management company relies on its internal ESG score methodology.
+The share of ESG-analysed securities in the portfolio must be greater than 90% of the Sub-Fund's net assets (excluding cash, UCIs, and derivatives).

 The promotion of social and environmental characteristics depends on the Fund's strategy and its own investment processes.
-The management team implements an ESG "score improvement" approach, which consists of obtaining the average ESG score of the portfolio higher (i.e., better) than, and at least equal to the average ESG score of the initial universe.
+The management team implements an ESG "score improvement" approach, which consists of obtaining an average ESG score of the portfolio higher than the average ESG score of the comparison SRI universe, including the securities composing the MSCI World, after eliminating 30% of the index weighting.
+These eliminated securities correspond to the exclusion of private issuers appearing on the management company's sectoral and normative exclusion lists for the needs of the SRI Label, as well as the securities obtaining the lowest ESG scores.